MS-LIMA/PhotonSerializer/README.md

 | Original | 64 bytes  |
 |  Custom Serializer | 69 bytes  |

 The theoretical size is 64 bytes where the actual serialized size is 69 bytes.
-The difference of 5 bytes is caused by string, which can be sized variably by length of the string.
+The difference of 5 bytes is caused by string, which can be sized variably by the length.
 The result is acceptable.

 # V. Conclusion
 The custom serializer provides a smaller size rather than Binary Formatter or JsonUtility serializing.
-However, there are limitations that it can be inconvenient to have wirte all serialize methods for every custom types which are desired to be serialized and does not support nested types.
+However, there are limitations that it can be inconvenient to have wirte all serialize methods for every custom types which are supposed to be serialized and does not support nested types.
 Nevertherless, if serializing custom types and sending to the network frequently, this custom serializer would help.